davibortolotti/starwarsapi/readme.md

 This method can be used to add a new planet.
 The arguments **name** (50 characters limit), **climate**(50 characters limit) and **terrain**(50 characters limit) are required.
 E.g.:
 ```
-curl -X POST 'localhost:5000/planets' -d 'name=Dagobah&terrain=swamp&climate=murky'
+curl -X POST 'localhost:5000/planets?name=Tatooine&terrain=desert&climate=hot'
 ```
-The id is automatically generated, and the appearances attribute is fetched in the SWAPI, if the planet is found in their database through the name attribute you used.
+The id is automatically generated (a unique set of characters created by mongoengine), and the appearances attribute is fetched in the SWAPI, if the planet is found in their database through the name attribute you used.

 ---